StarRocks/starrocks/docs/table_design/Data_distribution.md

 > - Since v3.1, you do not need to specify the bucketing key when creating a table or adding partitions.
 StarRocks supports random bucketing, which randomly distributes data across all buckets.
 For more information, see [Random bucketing](#random-bucketing-since-v31).
 > - Since v2.5.7, you no longer need to manually set the number of buckets when you create a table or add a partition.
 StarRocks can automatically set the number of buckets (BUCKETS).
 However, if the performance does not meet your expectations after StarRocks automatically sets the number of buckets and you are familiar with the bucketing mechanism, you can still [manually set the number of buckets](#determine-the-number-of-buckets).

-## Basic concepts

-Before you dive into the details of designing and managing data distribution, familiarize yourself with the following concepts:

-- Partitioning

-  Partitioning divides a table into multiple segments called partitions based on the partitioning column you specified.
-You can set a storage strategy for partitions, including the number of replicas, strategy of storing hot or cold data, and storage medium.
-StarRocks allows you to use multiple storage mediums within a cluster.
-For example, you can store the latest data on solid-state drives (SSD) to improve query performance, and historical data on SATA hard drives to reduce storage costs.

-- Bucketing

-  Bucketing divides a partition into multiple more manageable parts called tablets, which is the smallest unit of storage that you can use and allocate.
-StarRocks uses a hash algorithm to bucket data.
-Data with the same hash value of the bucketing column is distributed to the same tablet.
-StarRocks creates multiple replicas (three by default) for each tablet to prevent data loss.
-These replicas are managed by a separate local storage engine.

-  **You must specify the bucketing column when you create a table.** Since v2.5.7, StarRocks can automatically set the number of buckets (BUCKETS) when you create a table or add a partition.
-You no longer need to manually set the number of buckets.
-For detailed information, see [determine the number of buckets](#determine-the-number-of-buckets).

 ## Distribution methods

 ### Distribution methods in general